ovn-org/libovsdb/README.md

 ## Dependency Management

-We use godep for dependency management with the `-r` flag to rewrite import paths.
+We use [godep](https://github.com/tools/godep) for dependency management with rewritten import paths.
 This allows the repo to be `go get`able.

-    godep save -r ./...
+To bump the version of a dependency, follow these [instructions](https://github.com/tools/godep#update-a-dependency)